 Since the first meeting with a Finnish teacher, you have now had regular workdays at your school, and you have had many new thoughts about what you have learned about the Finnish system.
 Next week you will teach a Finnish class online – how exciting!
 You will now have an online meeting with a Finnish teacher of this class (a different teaching subject and background than the first meeting).
 You can ask questions about the class and the students you will be teaching.
 You can reflect on your plan for your teaching for the students.
 After the meeting, you will write in your diary your self-reflection and assessment of your learning journey so far.

 You will teach one class in your subject for Finnish students (in English or with simultaneous interpretation in your native language).
-It is only one class, but you will still have the opportunity to try out the learnings you have gathered from the training up to now.
+It is only one class, but you will still have the opportunity to try out what you have learned from the training up until this point.
 Making a plan and implementing it in practice will allow you to understand the Finnish perspective.

 In this task, you will plan for your virtual class for Finnish students taking place the following week.
 In the plan, you will answer the following questions: What is the class’s learning objective?
 Where will you hold the teaching?
 (Classroom or somewhere else – make sure the internet connection also works).
 How will you motivate and activate the students to learn?
 Which pedagogical methods will you use?
 How will you and the students assess the reaching of the objectives?